Markues/TicTacToe/TicTacToe/README.md

 They can be found [here](http://lazyfoo.net/).

 ## License
-This code can only be used for personal use
+This code can only be used for personal use.

 No permission of use for commercial / money-making means